HomeBackground

 Treesforall

 Trees for All is a Dutch non-profit foundation aiming for a green and healthy world.
-They provide the Zazamalala Foundation funding for 150 Ha of reforestation, to be accomplished in 2022-2024.
+They provided the Zazamalala Foundation funding for 200 hectares of reforestation.
 Moreover, we exchange knowledge and experience for the improvement of reforestation and silvy culture in the tropics.

 www.treesforall.nl